Chronic Hand or Wrist Pain? It Could be a Repetitive Motion Disorder

-Treatment of Repetitive Motion Disorders
+Symptoms of Repetitive Motion Disorders

 How Hand Doctors Treat Repetitive Motion Disorders

-Treatment for Repetitive Motion Disorders will depend upon the type, degree and severity of the RMD.
-Hand Doctors initially begin by having the patient reduce or stop the motions that cause symptoms.
-If the activity cannot be stopped entirely, the patient will be instructed to take frequent breaks from the motion believed to be causing the problem.
+Your hand doctor’s treatment for Repetitive Motion Disorders of the hand and wrist will depend upon the type, degree and severity of the RMD.
+Hand doctors initially begin by having the patient reduce or stop the motion(s) or activity that they suspect may be causing symptoms.
+If the activity cannot be stopped entirely – for example computer work – the patient will be instructed to take frequent breaks from the motion believed to be causing the problem.

 • Stretching and relaxation exercises